VIS4ROB-lab/mesh_based_mapping/README.md

 You can reproduce our qualitative result using this bagfile.
 You can also visualize the point-cloud on the RViz software together with the laserscan of the facade.

+## Code

+The code that we developed is a extention of OKVIS [link].
+On this repository you can find the part of the code that implement the algorithm described in the our paper.
+You have to adapt in order to with your code, but it is a fairly simple implementation.
+There are small improviments and adaptation, mainly in the rasterization part.
+We recomend instead of use this code, you should run the code already integrate on OKVIS.
+We will give the instructions below.

+### License
+The original OKVIS is BSD, but we use two libraries that are not.
+Fade2D is a commercial software that can be used for research proposes for free.
+Please check their website <http://www.geom.at/> .
+The new rasterization code is inpired by the Scratchapixel.com's Tutorial and they request GPLv3 license.
+We will be working to remove this dependence in the future but ,in summary, by now, this code only can be used for Research and under GPLv3 license.

 ## Datasets